 OSEP reviews the data notes and explanations States provide in relation to the submission of the Section 618 data to better understand if and how the State is meeting the reporting instructions and requirements for the specific data collection.
+Many of these data notes and explanations are published in the Data Notes documents accompanying the IDEA Section 618 data files.

-9.03.2 Suppression
+3.2 Suppression

-OSEP did not identify any data quality concerns and did not suppress any Part B Dispute Resolution data for any States/entities for SY 2014-15.
+OSEP did not identify any data quality concerns and did not suppress any Part B Dispute Resolution data for any States/entities for SY 2016-17.

-10.0 3.3 Data Notes
+3.3 Data Notes